great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/instantiate_data_context.md

 ## Specific

 If you're using GX for multiple projects, you might want to use a different Data Context for each project.
-Use the information provided here to instantiate a specific Filesystem Data Context so that you can switch between sets of previously defined GX configurations.
+Instantiate a specific Filesystem Data Context so that you can switch between sets of previously defined GX configurations.

 ### Prerequisites